Linear model reduction using spectral proper orthogonal decomposition: Space-only, space-time, and spectral POD

 \subsection{Space-time POD}

 Whereas space-only POD modes optimally represent snapshots, space-time POD modes optimally represent trajectories over the time window $[0,T]$.
-The formulation is much the same as in space-only POD; the modes optimize the expected energy (\ref{Sop:maximization_with_functional},\ref{Sop:maximization_with_functional_latter}), but in space-time POD, the inner product is over time as well as space,
+The formulation is much the same as in space-only POD; the modes optimize the expected energy (\ref{Sop:maximization_with_functional},\ref{Sop:maximization_with_functional_latter}), but in space-time POD, the inner product involved in defining the energy functional includes time as well as space,

-The space-time POD modes that solve this optimization are eigenfunctions of the space-time correlation $\tc{C}(\vd{x}_1,t_1,\vd{x}_2,t_2) = \mathbb{E}[\vc{q}(\vd{x}_1,t_1)\vc{q}^*(\vd{x}_2,t_2)]$, and the eigenvalues represent the energy (importance) of each mode.
+The space-time POD modes that solve this optimization are eigenfunctions of the space-time correlation $\tc{C}(\vd{x}_1,t_1,\vd{x}_2,t_2) = \mathbb{E}[\vc{q}(\vd{x}_1,t_1)\vc{q}^*(\vd{x}_2,t_2)]$, and the eigenvalues represent the energy of each mode.
 The most important property of space-time POD modes for the purpose of this paper is that the space-time POD reconstruction of a trajectory achieves lower error, on average, than the reconstruction with the same number of modes in any other space-time basis.
 More concretely, using the first $r$ space-time POD modes to reconstruct the trajectory,

 yields lower expected error